Vic Snyder: Early life, education and career

 Vic Snyder was born in Medford, Oregon.
 He is a graduate of Medford High School (1965) and attended college at Willamette University in Salem, Oregon, where he was a member of Kappa Sigma.
 In 1967, after two years of college, Snyder volunteered for the United States Marine Corps.
 He served in South Vietnam with Headquarters Company of the US 1st Marine Division during the Vietnam War.
 He served for two years and attained the rank of corporal.
 Snyder earned a degree in Chemistry in 1975 from Willamette and earned his M.D. degree from the University of Oregon Health Sciences Center (now Oregon Health & Science University) in Portland, Oregon in 1979.

 Snyder moved to Little Rock, Arkansas and served his residency at the University of Arkansas for Medical Sciences.
 In 1982 after completing his residency he worked as a family practice physician for 15 years.
-During this time he travelled overseas to volunteer his medical services at Cambodian refugee camps in Thailand, Salvadoran refugee camps in Honduras, and Ethiopian refugee camps in Sudan.
+During this time he travelled overseas to volunteer his medical services at Cambodian refugee camps in Thailand, Salvadoran refugee camps in Honduras, and Ethiopian refugee camps in Sudan, as well as a Catholic mission hospital in Sierra Leone.
 From 1985 to 1988 Snyder attended the University of Arkansas at Little Rock School of Law to obtain his J.D. degree while still maintaining his medical practice.

 Arkansas Legislature

 In 1990, Snyder successfully ran for a seat in the Arkansas legislature and served in that body until 1996.
 In the Arkansas legislature, Snyder stepped into one of his earliest legislative controversies when he attempted to repeal the state's aged "Sodomy Laws".
 Ultimately, however, his efforts failed, and the sodomy laws stayed in effect until the state Supreme Court struck it down in Jegley v.
 Picado in March 2001.
+He also challenged the power of the Arkansas Highway Commission.